mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 Deploy **Mayan EDMS** using the webserver of your preference.
-For more information on deployment instructions and examples, checkout Django's official documentation on the topic https://docs.djangoproject.com/en/1.6/howto/deployment/
+For more information on deployment instructions and examples, checkout Django's official documentation on the topic https://docs.djangoproject.com/en/1.6/howto/deployment/ For a simple production deployment setup follow the instructions in the Deploying chapter <topics/deploying>

 Other database managers